Cyberbolt/CyberDB/README_EN.md

-Using the 'update' method to modify the 4th value (subscript 3) of list1 to all 1s. ('update' only works on the first dimension of the table)
+Using the 'update' method to modify the 4th value (subscript 3) of 'list1' to 1. ('update' only works on the first dimension of the table)

 ```python